-PGD was developed to enable rolling upgrades of PGD by allowing mixed versions of PGD to operate during the upgrade process.
-We expect users to run mixed versions only during upgrades and, once an upgrade starts, that they complete that upgrade.
-We don't support running mixed versions of PGD except during an upgrade.
+While PGD was developed to enable rolling upgrades of PGD by allowing mixed versions of PGD to operate during the upgrade process, we expect users to run mixed versions only during upgrades and for users to complete their upgrades as quickly as possible.
+We also recommend that you test any rolling upgrade process in a non-production environment before attempting it in production.